 Though it happens rarely, technology can fail, resulting in lost time or data.

 Students and faculty can protect their own data and work by keeping backups of all documents for the course.
 Also, we recommend that students make copies of any discussions or e-mail assignments that they submit for a grade.
 ALWAYS SAVE A COPY OF EVERYTHING YOU SUBMIT IN THE COURSE.

 NWACC cannot guarantee that data can be recovered in the event of a major outage, however rare.
 We will do everything possible to preserve data, but students are responsible for keeping backups of their individual work wherever and however possible.

-Contact the Student Technology Help Desk for Tier 1 support and Lucas Paxton for Tier 2 support.
+Contact the Student Technology Help Desk for Tier 1 support and Jay Hall for Tier 2 support.
 More information can be found on the Distance Learning Technical Support page.